NicholasCote/HPC-Docs-ncote/docs/compute-systems/cirrus/users/hosting/additions.md

 The underlying storage is defined by a Kubernetes object known as a storage class.
 A Kubernetes cluster can have multiple storage classes that connect to different backing storage infrastructure.
 CIRRUS utilizes [Ceph](https://docs.ceph.com/en/reef/) to create storage clusters and currently has 2 storage classes on each Kubernetes cluster which can be used to provision PVs.

-  - mlceph-kubepv (Ceph RDB)
-  - mlcephfs (Ceph FS)
-  - nwceph-kubepv (Ceph RDB)
-  - nwcephfs (Ceph FS)
+  - Ceph RDB
+  - Ceph FS

 !!! note
     Ceph RDB only allows access to a single container, ReadWriteOnce, while Ceph FS allows multiple containers, ReadWriteMany, to access the underlying storage.

-Reach out to the CIRRUS team to confirm the site where an application will be deployed to ensure that the correct storage class is being defined in the Helm chart YAML.
+The Helm chart examples contain up to date storage class names to use in applications.

 ### Test & Production